 For me, the essence of life is taking a breath and knowing in that instant, the world is part of me and that I am part of it.
 It is about partaking in all aspects of life that give me existence — it is about being fully present in a moment and knowing in that moment that I am alive and part of something greater.

-My blog is a bit of a journal, I suppose, of my journey as I live and taste life’s passions predominantly captured or experienced through cooking and ‘food’ writ large, writing, and photography.
-Often, these three forms of experience and expression come together as I create new recipes, photograph them, and write about the inspiration and the steps, but this is much more than a recipe blog, much more than a food blog, it is a blog about me and my journey through life.
+My blog is a bit of a journal, I suppose, or more accurately a chronicle of my journey as I live and taste life’s passions predominantly captured or experienced through ‘food’ writ large, writing, and photography.
+In the beginning, these three forms of experience and expression came together as I created new recipes, photographed them, and wrote about the inspiration and the steps, but this has always been much more than a recipe blog, much more than a food blog, and so its not surprising that recipes have taken more of a back-burner to my writing here (though I still am creating at home) and food has become as much a metaphor for what drives me rather than the substance of these pages.
+As such, today, this is a blog about me and my journey through life.
 It is a blog about LOVE.

 Ben’s greatest miracle was preparing me both to see and for Jessica … the most amazing love of my life.